rajakolluru/cheniledocs.github.io/pages/codex-docs/020-chenile-architecture-release.md

 - every classpath resource ending in `version.txt` is loaded
 - all discovered key/value pairs are merged into an in-memory version map
 - `getVersion("xxx")` resolves `xxx.version`
-- service definitions can declare `versionProperty` to choose which version key represents that service
+- service definitions can declare `serviceModule` to choose which version key represents that service

 Defaulting rule:

-- if `versionProperty` is declared, that named key is used
+- if `serviceModule` is declared, that named key is used
+- `versionProperty` remains available as a deprecated compatibility alias
 - if it is omitted, the runtime defaults it from the service id

 Architectural impact: